 Come and see some of Mother Nature’s most unique creatures at the FREE Petting Zoo at this year’s Festival in the Pines.
 Larry and Diana Rickard, owners of Fantasy Corral in Woodville, WI, will have a variety of animals on display, including miniature donkeys and horses, fainting goats, colored chinchillas, a wallaby, a zebra and more!

 The petting zoo will be located near the children’s games and rides area and the Xcel Energy Family Entertainment Stage.
 Pony Rides will be available for $3 again this year.

 Kids can have fun at the Children’s games at Festival in the Pines.
-Have fun with games like “Winners Circle,” “Plinko,” “Country Store,” “Pluck a Duck," "Treasure Chest!"
+Have fun with games like "Winners Circle," "Plinko,” "Country Store," "Pluck a Duck," "Treasure Chest!"
 New this year is "Bottle Bash", along with "Ring Toss" and "Beanbag Toss into the Clown Mouth".
 Also, kids will want to try their skillset at the "Putting Green".